-Pour in lukewarm plant milk and vanilla extract.
+Pour in most of the plant milk (hold back a tablespoon).
 If using maple syrup instead of sugar, adjust the amount of plant milk accordingly.
 Bring all the ingredients together with a wooden spoon.

 Knead the mixture by holding one end of the dough in one hand and stretching it out with the other hand.
 Reform the dough, turn it 90 degrees and start again.
 Repeat this for about 5 minutes, then work the coconut oil into the dough.
 To begin with the dough will be slippery and will look like it’s been ruined.
 Keep working it and eventually all the fat will get absorbed by the dough and it will become elastic and smooth (it takes about 10 minutes) .